DarkGuy10/BotClient/README.md

 ## Contribution

-For contributions, create a fork and pull a PR to the `development` branch. <br>
+For contributions, create a fork and pull a PR to the `main` branch. <br>
 For bug reports, open an issue on this repo. <br>
 Join the [support server](https://discord.gg/aZSrxwNUFD) for more.